Xirez/Rasplind/README.md

 https://twitter.com/RobinAsplind

 Or have a look here if this interests you, I will try to update GitHub daily.
+>Day 8:
+>Continuing learning about more complex parts about React.
+Higher order components, lifecyckles, prop types, ref and different ref types..
+Phew!

+>Day 7:
+>Deeper dive into more advanced React components and React internals.

 >Day 6:
 >Spent learning about styling and debugging React components.